setr/pychan/README.md

 - [ ] Hide threads (JS)
 - [ ] Reverse Image search links
 - [ ] Delete Post option (with auto-gen'd pass check)
+       - Should probably add the ability to set your own pass, if you refuse allow cookies
+       - But then you'll have to set the pass on every post you write, and enter it on delete, since obviously I can no longer store the password anywhere to autofill it for you.
+Dunno if anyone will ever use that functionality.
 - [ ] Nested inline reply-posts
 - [ ] Hover reply posts